Tontonjo/borg_backup/README.md

 Edit Retention policy

-Run script with "bash borg_backup.sh"
+Run script with "bash borg_backup.sh" Use a cronjob to run it on a daily basis